Watch the virtual celebration here.

 Free Sundays@WAG

-Join us on the second Sunday of every month for free admission to WAG-Qaumajuq and more family fun, thanks to Canada Life!
+Join us on the second Sunday of June for free admission to WAG-Qaumajuq and more family fun, thanks to Canada Life!

 Gallery Ball is our signature annual fundraiser and one of Winnipeg’s most celebrated benefit events.